-1. Unplug the power cord from the power supply.
-2. Unscrew and remove the heatsink screws in the sequence shown in the picture below.
-3. Hold the heatsink and gently wiggle it to loosen it from the CPU.
-(Do not use excessive force when doing this!)
-4. Once the heatsink is loosened, remove it from the CPU.
-5. Clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
-Reapply the proper amount of thermal grease before you re-install the heatsink.
+1. Unscrew the heatsink screws from the serverboard in the sequence shown.
+2. Gently wriggle the heatsink to loosen it from the CPU (do not use excessive force).
+Once the CPU is loose, remove the it from the CPU socket.
+3. Clean the surface of the CPU and the heatsink to remove the used thermal grease.
+Reapply the proper amount of thermal grease then re-install the CPU and the heatsink.